glegoux/jekyll-tech-blog/README.md

 # Demo

-See an advanced usage of this website template on my own blog: https://glegoux.com.
+See an advanced usage of this website template on my blog: https://glegoux.com.

 # Quick started